grannycart/by-sound-alone_source/beta-manuscript/3_Chapter.md

 "Captain Percy.
 Hemi and I are talking about disconnecting my boat from the _Prospect_."

 "You got the _Gnat_ refueled already?"
-Percy was a little surprised they had been able to move that quickly.

 "Fuck naw," said Shakes through a mouthful of oozing leaves.
 "But if you look back toward the end of the battery compartment, to the hatch down to the _Gnat_, you can see we've still got the _Gnat's_ batteries connected up to the circuit.
 That means since we've been charging the _Prospect's_ batteries," he nodded toward the heavy cables hanging from the _Prospect's_ cargo hatch and running up the middle of the cargo hold, "we've been feeding the _Gnat_ juice too.
 Hemi here figures there's enough charge on now that I could move the _Gnat_ to its own slip, and refuel there. ...Sending the fuckin' bill to y'all of course."

 Hemi nodded, "with that mating collar we added, you should be able to dock at one of the regular slips for small boats."

 "And bonus," Shakes continued, "now I know the _Gnat_ is good down to 30 meters!
-Makes a dude proud, ya know, to see the fuckin' fruits of his labors."
+Makes a fella proud, ya know, to see the fuckin' fruits of his labors."

 Percy looked at Hemi.
 "Do we have more use for the _Gnat_ now Hemi?"

 "As a spare battery bank?
-No. In fact keeping it connected it just slowing down our own charging process."
+No. Keeping it connected it just slowing down our own charging process."

 "Alright then," said Percy, "get that leech off my fuckin' boat."

-Shakes grinned.
-"Applying that leech _saved_ your fuckin' boat."
+Shakes grinned, "applying that leech _saved_ your fuckin' boat."

-Percy grinned and patted him on the arm.
+Percy patted him on the arm like a grandmother pleased with the works of a younger generation.

-"Hemi," said Shakes, "don't forget to return those fuckin' manuals."

-It didn't take too long for Hemi to seal Shakes into the _Gnat_ with his engine manuals and get it disconnected from the _Prospect_.
-Though Hemi wanted some help coiling and stowing the heavy jumper wires they no longer needed, and it took a while to find one of the deck crew to help him.
+It didn't take too long for Hemi to seal Shakes into the _Gnat_ and get it disconnected from the _Prospect_.
+Though Hemi wanted some help coiling and stowing the heavy jumper wires that were no longer needed, and it took a while to find one of the deck crew to help him.

 Shakes steered the _Gnat_ further down the docking bay, and got it mated up to slip fifteen.
 After popping the _Gnat's_ hatch at that slip, he started the process of negotiating with the dock workers for finishing the job of getting the batteries charged up, and refueling the fuel ballast tanks.
 Pretty soon, the _Gnat_ was gorging on its own set of umbilicals running down through its sail hatch and into its belly.

+[//]: # (----- EDITED TO HERE -----)

+[//]: # (----- invisible character break)

 [//]: # (### Hemi and Percy have dinner)